StartaleLabs/zk-nft-migration/PROJECTS.md

 1. Ensure your account has sufficient ETH on Minato.
 If needed, transfer ETH from Sepolia using any [faucet](https://docs.soneium.org/docs/builders/tools/faucets).
 2. From your designated owner account, send a small amount of ETH to the Minato verification address: `0x911d82b108804A18022d0A2621B2Fc608DEF6FCA`
 3. Provide the Minato transaction hash to Tatsu to complete the ownership transfer.

+## Contract Activation Required
+Your contract is currently paused.
+Before users can transfer tokens or engage in trading, you must activate the contract by:
+1. Connect using the contract owner's account
+2. Call the unpause() function

+Until this activation is completed, all token transfers will remain restricted.

 ## Marketplace registration